joshalley/joshalley/README.md

 - 👋 Hi, I’m @joshalley
-- 👀 I’m interested in full stack development, homelabs, and cryptocurrency.
+- 👀 I’m interested in back-end development and collecting things.
 - 📫 How to reach me contact@joshalley.xyz

 <!---